gowthamvishnu/GIT-Q-A/README.md

   git push origin branchname

-24)what is meant by git clone? a)To clone the remote repo to local workspace.
+24)what is meant by git clone? a)dowmload the remote repo to local workspace.
   cmd: git clone remote_repo_url

 25)explain git configuration?